How We Conduct Our Website Builder Research

 Unlike many of our competitors, we conduct real-life research and evaluate the needs of our readers.
 We ask what you want to know, and then put these website builders through their paces to reveal fair, accurate, and reliable ratings.
 This means we can make the best recommendations.

-We’ve tested over 50 of the top website builders on the market, and have since been able to narrow it down to our recommended few.
+We’ve carried out over 300 hours of testing on the top website builders on the market, and have since been able to narrow that list down to our recommended few.

 Here’s a quick overview of our research process: